db0/nataili/README.md

+# Notice: Stable Horde worker has moved to a [new repo](https://github.com/db0/AI-Horde-Worker).
+Stable Horde worker is using v0.0.1 Nataili and will be updated soon:tm:

 # Nataili: Multimodal AI Python Library

 Nataili is a Python library that provides a set of tools to build multimodal AI applications.
 It provides a set of tools to build multimodal AI applications, including: